SciDataUCM/koe-bot/README.md

 Clone this repository by running the following command in a terminal capable of running _git_: `https://github.com/SciDataUCM/koe-bot.git`.

-You will need to create a bot following [Telegram Bots Guide](https://core.telegram.org/bots) in order to use a personal api key and a botname to run this code locally.
+You need to create a bot following [Telegram Bots Guide](https://core.telegram.org/bots) in order to use a personal api key and a botname to run this code locally.

 Once you have an api key (_token_) and a botname, you should modify `BOTNAME` and `TOKEN` from `koe.py`.